SivaSankarS365/Markdown-Code-Runner/readme.md

 ## Inspiration

 Markdown Code Runner was developed as a tool for preparing for technical interviews, particularly for learning Data Structures and Algorithms (DSA).
 The goal was to create a lightweight, non-interactive alternative to Jupyter notebooks, enabling seamless note-taking and code execution within Markdown files.
 This project was built in a single day of focused development.
+This project supports C, C++ and Python code execution from the same markdown file!

 ## License